-The modeling was conducted to evaluate a sediment cap at this location to address elevated concentrations of polychlorinated biphenyls (PCBs) and arsenic in sediments.
-The modeling analyses described herein were performed in accordance with guidance on cap design set forth by the U.S. Environmental Protection Agency (EPA) and U.S. Army Corps of Engineers (USACE) (Palermo et al. 1998) and the Interstate Technology and Regulatory Council (ITRC; 2014).
-The primary goal of this modeling was to simulate the transport of PCBs and arsenic within an engineered cap to identify a chemical isolation layer configuration (i.e., thickness and composition) that will meet remedial action levels (RALs) set forth in the ROD (EPA 2014) for a moderately long period of time (i.e., long enough to allow time to design and construct an integrated remedy between the LDW and the Boeing Isaacson-Thompson upland cleanup site).
+The modeling was conducted to evaluate a sediment cap to address elevated concentrations of PCBs and arsenic in sediments.
+The modeling analyses described herein were performed in accordance with guidance on cap design set forth by the U.S. Environmental Protection Agency (EPA) and U.S. Army Corps of Engineers (USACE; Palermo et al. 1998) and the Interstate Technology and Regulatory Council (ITRC 2014).
+The primary goal of this modeling was to simulate the transport of PCBs and arsenic within an engineered cap to identify a chemical isolation layer configuration (i.e., thickness and composition) that could meet remedial action levels (RALs) set forth in the Record of Decision (ROD; EPA 2014) for a long period of time (e.g., 100 years).